 Human-focused design elements in Gamification campaigns such as providing the option for social media shares, in turn, creates a space for the best form of advertisement; a happy customer who shares their experience with others.

 If your game is interesting, fun, and engaging, then it can be expected that it will help create repeat customers and organic shares.

 Gamification has replay value, whether it be to beat high scores or to win bigger and better rewards.
 Games are known to excite consumers and prompt them into returning via rewards for their play.

 Users wish to earn a prize as opposed to simply being offered one at the end of a video.
-It has been verified through an independent study from Gamify that consumers are 7 times more likely to value and use their game reward over being generically offered a prize.
+It has been verified through an independent study from Gamify that consumers are 7 times more likely to value and use their mini game reward over being generically offered a prize.

 #13 Increased Purchaser Intent

 Gamification can increase purchaser intent comparatively from standard video advertisements by 169%.
 Games are known to excite consumers and prompt them into returning via rewards for their play.

 At Gamify, we partner with marketing agencies to help plan and perform gamification campaigns.
-If this extensive list of points has spiked your curiosity and you wish to inquire further, please fill out the information field below in order to get in contact with one of our friendly team members here at Gamify.
+If this extensive list of points has spiked your curiosity and you wish to inquire further, please fill out the information field to the right of the page to get in contact with one of our friendly team members here at Gamify.